 If you are unsure as to whether you should be represented by a lawyer you should seek an evaluation from a lawyer of your choice.
 If you do not know of a lawyer, you may wish to get a referral from the Maine State Bar Associations Lawyer Information and Referral Service.
 If you cannot afford a lawyer, you may be eligible for a lawyer from one or more legal services providers.

 There is a very comprehensive web site designed to serve as a central resource for persons seeking forms, instructions and other help for representing yourself.
 It is HelpMElaw.org, and, if you are considering representing yourself, we strongly urge that you review that site.

 Small Claims Cases

 Small claims cases are heard in the District Court.
 The small claims system was created to be used by persons without lawyers, as well as by those who are represented.
-Each District Court clerks office has small claim packets, which include forms to start a case and a Guide to Small Claims pamphlet.
+Each District Court clerks office has small claim packets, which include forms to start a case and A Guide to Small Claims Cases.

 Most family law cases, including divorces, paternity cases, actions between unmarried parents, Protection from Abuse actions, Protections from Harassment actions and motions to enforce or amend earlier orders, or to hold the adverse party in contempt are heard in the District Court.
 Each District Court clerks office has various packets, which include forms to start a case and brief instructions.
-(You can also obtain a copy of our pamphlet, A Guide to Protection Actions from this site or those offices.)
+(You can also obtain a copy of A Guide to Protection from Abuse and Harassment Cases from this site or those offices.)
 The Family Division of the District Court handles many family law cases, If so, you will have an initial Case Management Conference held by a Case Management Officer, who will help you understand the process and to proceed to the next steps.